 CBU Website Redesign

-As Senior Web Services Manager at California Baptist University (CBU) is one of Southern California's fastest growing university.
+California Baptist University (CBU) is one of Southern California's fastest growing university.
 In 2016, CBU had over 8,000 enrolled students and was in the midst of unprecedented growth across the university.
 I led a project team of designers, developers, and marketers to redesign and implement a website that would make content easier to find for future students and improve page performance (particularly important for international recruitment).

 The team started from scratch with an extensive discovery phase.
 In this phase, the team conducted multiple user interviews of CBU constituents in an effort to understand how CBU’s website was being used.
-The team also did a deep dive of other university websites as well as websites from other industries in order to identify user patterns and understand how other sites were working (or not working).
+I also performed a competitive analysis and did a deep dive of other university websites as well as websites from other industries in order to identify user patterns and understand how other sites were working (or not working).
 I also performed a content audit to identify content to keep and content to delete.
 Finally, the team evaluated the technology platform and selected a new content management system to power the new site.